Peer Counseling

 Talking About It Helps

 From school and finances to relationships and what the future holds (and plenty more in between), there's a lot on your plate.
-CAPS peer counselors are UArizona students who are hand-picked and trained to talk with you about whatever's going on.
+CAPS peer counselors are of A students who are hand-picked and trained to talk with you about whatever's going on.
 Peer counseling is a brief intervention to help you identify coping skills and your next steps.

 Refer Yourself or Someone Else for Free Peer Counseling